Password Strength Signaling: A Counter-Intuitive Defense Against Password Cracking: Extra Plots

 \subsection{Adversary Utility: No Signaling}

 We first discuss how a rational adversary would behave when is no signal is available (traditional hashing).
 We defer the discussion of how the adversary would update his strategy after observing a signal $y$ to the next section.
-In the no-signaling case, the attacker's strategy $(\pi,B)$ is given by an ordering $\pi$ over passwords $\mathcal{P}$ and a threshold $B$.
+In the no-signaling case, the attacker's strategy $(\pi,B)$ is given by an ordering $\pi$ over passwords $\mathbb{P}$ and a threshold $B$.
 Intuitively, this means that the attacker will check the first $B$ guesses in $\pi$ and then give up.
-If the attacker finds the password on guess $i$ then the attacker's net utility would be $v-ik$.
-Similarly, if the attacker gives up after $B$ incorrect guesses the attacker's utility would be $-Bk$.

-We remark that the expected reward for the attacker is given by the simple formula $v \times \lambda(\pi, B)$, i.e., the probability that the password is cracked times the value $v$.
+The expected reward for the attacker is given by the simple formula $v \times \lambda(\pi, B)$, i.e., the probability that the password is cracked times the value $v$.
 Similarly, the expected guessing cost of the attacker is

 Intuitively, $(1-\lambda(\pi, i-1))$ denotes the probability that the adversary actually has to check the $i$th password guess at cost $k$.
 With probability $\lambda(\pi,i-1)$ the attacker will find the password in the first $i-1$ guesses and will not have to check the $i$th password guess $pw_i^{\pi}$.
-Note that we define $\lambda(\pi,0)=0$.
+Specially, we define $\lambda(\pi,0)=0$.
+The adversary’s expected utility is the difference of expected gain and expected cost, namely,